gbuckingham89/laraflash/README.md

-# gbuckingham89/laraflash v3.3.0
+# gbuckingham89/laraflash v4.0.0

 A simple package for handling flash messages / notifications in Laravel.
 Written to suit my needs - but hopefully someone else will find it useful too.

-The current version requires Laravel 5.6 (PHP 7.1) or greater.
-[Version 2.0.0](https://github.com/gbuckingham89/laraflash/tree/2.0.0) supports earlier 5.* versions.
-The levels of priority for messages and included view file are optimised for use with [Bootstrap 3](http://www.getbootstrap.com).
+The current version requires Laravel 7.0 (PHP 7.4) or greater.
+If you have a project that requires a lower version of PHP or Laravel, check the requirements of the older releases.

 ## Installation